-The function principle applied here accords with the application of the energy-separation principle in accordance with EN ISO 13849-2 Appendix A.2 "List of basic safety principles".
+The functional principle applied here is the energy-separation principle according to EN ISO 13849-2 Appendix A.2 "List of basic safety principles".
 The reliable condition is achieved through separation of the energy source, and thus accords with the required safety aspects, for example during power failure or EMERGENCY STOP.

-ROBA®-servostop® brakes are spring applied, electromagnetic safety brakes.
+ROBA[®]-servostop[®] brakes are spring applied, electromagnetic safety brakes.